goreleaser/goreleaser/www/docs/blog/posts/2023-09-22-goreleaser-v1.21.md

 ## Blog

-Our blog was migrated here!
+Our blog was migrated to a new address (and out of medium)!

 You can read the announcement [here](./2023-09-14-welcome.md).